History Files

 FeatureThe latter was largely compiled in the sixth century BC, around two millennia after the most probable date for the event, by which time the name of Ziusudra had been altered to the Israelite ancestor figure of Noah (see feature link, right, for details from the perspective of Noah).

-It tells how the god Enki warns Ziusudra, king (or prince, or noble) of Shuruppak, of the gods' decision to destroy mankind in a flood (the passage describing why the gods have decided to do this has been lost).
+It tells how the god Enki warns Ziusudra, king (or prince, or noble) of Shuruppak, of the gods' decision to destroy mankind in a flood (the passage describing why the gods have decided to do this was lost in the earliest version, but later versions state that the gods were tired of the constant noise from humans).
 Enki instructs Ziusudra to build a large boat, the instructions for which were also thought lost until the chance discovery of a tablet revealed them.

 Dated to around 2000 BC and translated in AD 2013, it laid out instructions for a massive, round, coracle-like boat.
 After a flood of seven days, Ziusudra makes appropriate sacrifices and prostrations to An (the sky-god) and Enlil (chief of the gods), and is given eternal life in Dilmun (the Sumerian Eden) by Anu and Enlil.
-The most well-known and detailed Mesopotamian account of the flood is found in the Gilgamesh Epic which relates to Uruk's mid-third millennium BC king.
+The best-known and most detailed Mesopotamian account of the flood is found in the Gilgamesh Epic which relates to Uruk's mid-third millennium BC king.

 FeatureNone of them should be confused with the Black Sea flooding event, which occurred around two or three thousand years earlier (see link, right).
 The king of Kish supposedly founded the first post-diluvian Sumerian dynasty: 'After the Flood, the kingship was handed down from Heaven a second time, this time to the city of Kish which became the seat of kingship'.
+All dating for the king list is approximate, sometimes contradictory, and usually highly open to interpretation.

 Sumerians